-The APA Enhanced Short-Term Tax Exempt Strategy seeks to provide a level of current income, exempt from federal income taxes, while providing liquidity and preserving capital.
+This strategy seeks to provide current income, exempt from federal income taxes, while providing liquidity and preserving capital.

 APA’s primary focus is to produce attractive tax-free yields through active management of well-diversified municipal portfolios with an average duration of 0-2 years.

 APA’s investment professionals utilize a top down and bottom up approach in order to add value through our active management program.
 Nine of APA’s Investment Professionals, including the credit research team, portfolio managers and analysts focused on this strategy.

 · Customize portfolios to meet our clients’ specific tax objectives, income requirements and risk tolerance.